 Heat or direct sunlight can cause the tyre pressure to increase above the permitted maximum pressure.
 This can destroy the tyres.

-- ▶ Never park the pedelec in the sun. - ➤ On hot days, regularly check the tyre pressure and adjust it as necessary.
+- ▶ Park pedelec in the shade. - On hot days, regularly check the tyre pressure and adjust it as necessary.

 Moisture penetrating at low temperatures may impair individual functions due to the open structural design.